Why African Women Don’t Often Date African-American Men

 In as much as my intention is not to generalize or stereotype, I am writing this article based on real life experiences and events.

 Earlier this year, I believe in January, a client walked into my office, his name JD (I am sure he is going to read this article).
 For the record, JD is an African American male and I am an African female.
 He was a first time client, so we began to chit chat as I worked on his papers.
-We talked about travels and different people we had met; the conversation turned to marriage as I was obviously wearing my wedding ring; he asked if I was married to an African, I said “yes, of course,” then he asked if my husband was a doctor.
-I answered ‘no’, laughing.
+We talked about travels and different people we had met; the conversation turned to marriage as I was obviously wearing my wedding ring; he asked if I was married to an African, I said “Yes, of course,” then he asked if my husband was a doctor.
+I answered ‘No’, laughing.
 Oh well, he says quite a few African men he knows are doctors … ha,ha,ha.
 That’s when he asked me why it is so uncommon to find African women who date or marry outside their culture, especially to African American men.
 I thought about this for a few seconds … I kinda agreed – African women do marry outside their race and culture, but it’s more common to find them married to Caucasian men.
 Personally, I only know a handful of girls from Africa who are married to black American men.

 So, wanting to know what my friends thought, I posted this question on my Facebook page: